niklasp/ink-docs/versioned_docs/version-v6/basics/metadata/ink-format.md

 # ink!
 Metadata

-The ink! metadata is used to describe a contract in a language agnostic way.
-It is intended to be used by third party tools (e.g. UIs, block explorers) in order to correctly call contract functions and interpret events.

 The ink! metadata is generated when a contract is built using `cargo-contract`, e.g `cargo contract build`.

-The metadata can be found in your contract's target directory under the name `<contract-name>.json`.
+It can be found in your contract's target directory under the name `<contract-name>.json`.

 :::note